-As an alternative to taking all of the science options, a student interested in further study in biological science majors may choose to add more courses in the Humanities area, e.g., foreign language (6-12 hours) to the degree plan in preparation for transfer into a baccalaureate program.
+As an alternative to taking all of the science options, a student interested in further study in biological science majors may choose to add more courses in the Humanities area, e.g., foreign language six to twelve (6 - 12 hours) to the degree plan in preparation for transfer into a baccalaureate program.
 Advisors, and the university catalogs and links on the articulation web site can provide more guidance on specific course recommendations depending on the student's area of interest and anticipated baccalaureate major.

-Biological Sciences Guide
+Biological Sciences Guide 60 Hour Core